imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 		<event>20</event>
 		<items>namTeam</items>
 	</item>

-## Updating the Origin Process
+## Updating the Origin-Process Instance

-To join the data and status of a subprocess instance with the origin process instance a item named 'origin_update' can be defined in the event result of a subprocess definition.
+To join the data and status of a sub-process instance back to the origin process, the following item definition need to be added into the workflow result of an Imixs-BPMN Event:
-Only one definition to update the origin process is allowed in a subprocess event.
-See the following example:

 	<item name="origin_update">
 		<event>20</event>
 		<items>namTeam</items>
 	</item>

-The definition will update the origin process instance linked to the current subprocess.
-As the origin process instance is uniquely defined by the attribute $UniqueIDRef no further expression is needed in this case.
-The tag 'items' defines the list of attributes to be updated from the subprocess into the origin process.
+The origin-process instance will be processed by the EvenID defined by the tag _event_.

+**Note:** In case of an origin_update, only one definition is allowed in a subprocess event!

-### Action result
+### The Action result

 After the origin process was updated, an optional action result can be evaluated to overwrite the action result provided by the ResultPlugin.
 The following example computes a new action result based on the uniqueId of the newly created subprocess: